 Understanding users’ needs

-We started the project at discovery, where we uncovered that many small businesses didn’t know where to go for help or who to contact when they hadn’t been paid on time.
-There are many organisations that provide advice and services in this area, but it’s difficult to navigate.
+In discovery, we found that many small businesses didn’t know where to go for help or who to contact when they hadn’t been paid on time.
+There are many organisations that provide advice and services in this area, but they’re difficult to navigate.
 Most users thought their only options were either writing off debt or taking their client to court.

-Over a ten-week alpha, we built and iterated several prototypes for the Small Business Commissioner website.
+Over a ten-week alpha, we built and iterated several prototypes for the SBC website.
 We continuously improved the design and content by carrying out regular research and testing with small businesses from a range of industries across the UK.
-We were able to start structuring the content in a way that made sense to users and their business processes and make decisions about where to signpost users to other advice and information.
-By working closely with subject matter experts on the content, we were able to reduce the options presented to users and make them feel less overwhelmed at the prospect of chasing a late payment or escalating further.

 In beta, we started building a working version of the website in WordPress.
-Over eight weeks we kept iterating and testing the website with users to fine-tune the content and design.
-With the Small Business Commissioner now established and the office in place, the service will soon be in a position to go live.
+Over a period of eight weeks, we kept iterating and testing with users to fine-tune the content and design until it was ready to go live.